Prasannsitani/react-native-web-lottie/README.md

 # react-native-web-lottie

-> React Native for Web implementation of Lottie
+> React Native for Web implementation of Lottie by Prasann

 ## Getting started